Updated Oct 30th, 2024

 In Google analytics version 4, there is a setting called “Default reporting identity,” which allows you to change how Google identifies users.

 Google Signals is a feature announced in July 2018.
 Google Signals takes session data from sites and applications that Google associates with users who have signed into their Google Accounts and who enabled the “Ads Personalization” feature in their Google Accounts.
 The association of the data collected by these signed-in users is used to enable cross-device remarketing, reporting, and conversions.
-Note that within Google Analytics 3, to enable user demographics data collection, a setting was required to be turned on within Google Analytics 3 admin.
+Note that within Universal Analytics, to enable user demographics data collection, a setting was required to be turned on within Universal Analytics admin.
 To turn on this section in Google Analytics 4, you must enable Google Signals.

 In Google Analytics 4, you can create goal funnels with a specific goal as your endpoint and various other goals as funnel steps.
 You can also apply them retroactively, meaning you can see what happened before and after conversion.